 By Karina Swette

-This article first appeared in Future Of Sourcing on April 12, 2019.
+This article first appeared on Future of Sourcing.com on December 4, 2019.

 But change is coming.
-Sixty percent of the CPOs in the survey said they employed more women than they did three years ago, and they were happy with the results.
+Sixty percent of the chief procurement officers in the survey said they employed more women than they did three years ago, and they were happy with the results.
 CPOs of organizations where women made up 40 percent or more of the procurement function were more likely to report positive economic performance than those that employed 20 percent or fewer women.
-And the 65 percent of CPOs who said they had increased the number of women in their teams said that performance had improved: with creativity and innovation driving new partnerships and greater efficiency.
+And the 65 percent of CPOs who said they had increased the number of women in their teams said that performance had improved, with creativity and innovation driving new partnerships and greater efficiency.